American woman freed in Saudi Arabia, travel ban remains - NewsBreak

 US, China climate envoys to ‘meet later’ at UN summit

-U.S. climate envoy John Kerry indicated on Tuesday he'll be meeting his Chinese counterpart at annual United Nations climate talks underway in Egypt
+SHARM EL-SHEIKH, Egypt (AP) — U.S. climate envoy John Kerry indicated on Tuesday he’ll be in talks with his Chinese counterpart at annual United Nations climate talks underway in Egypt, in the latest sign of improving relations between the world’s top two polluters after a meeting between the two nations’ leaders Monday.

 G-20 to hold tough on Russia, urge end to Ukraine war